pola-rs/r-polars/README.md

 # minipolars
-Use awesome polars dataframe library from R!
+Use awesome polars DataFrame library from R!

 # build